Sinaptik-AI/pandas-ai/README.md

 llm = Starcoder(api_token="YOUR_HF_API_KEY")
 ```

+## pandas-ai as an API

+You can deploy pandas-ai as an API using [langchain-serve](https://github.com/jina-ai/langchain-serve#panda_face-pandas-ai-as-a-service), which provides REST/Websocket APIs and a CLI playground, making it easy to interact with your data in a conversational manner.

 ## License

 PandasAI is licensed under the MIT License.
 See the LICENSE file for more details.